opensource-force/osf-blog/content/posts/you_are_not_a_number/part_7/index.md

 updated = "2025-02-02"
 +++

-# Part 7 - Just put a coin after it

 ## What if we just got rid of money?

 Little more than a month after Lehman Brothers broke the buck, Satoshi Nakamoto, who may or may not exist, published a whitepaper entitled ["Bitcoin: A Peer-to-Peer Electronic Cash System."][bitcoin]